 \emph{Theorem~1.} Given several disjoint experimental event sets $\mathcal{E}_1,\cdots, \mathcal{E}_n$ with exclusive graphs $G_{\mathcal{E}_1},\cdots,G_{\mathcal{E}_n}$ respectively, we can make them into an assemblage of events $\mathcal{E}=\sqcup_{i=1}^n\mathcal{E}_i$ with exclusive graph $G_{\mathcal{E}}$, if we have the relation

 then these experiments are monogamous.

-See supplemental material for the detailed proof.
-Since EP only concerns about the exclusive relation between physical events, it can be used in any type of correlation test scenario.
+See supplemental material for detailed proof.
+Since EP only concerns with the exclusive relation between physical events, it can be used in any type of correlation test scenario.
 To illustrate how EP can be utilized to establish monogamy relations, we give some examples.

-\emph{Example~1.~Monogamy of nonlocality:} consider three Bell-CHSH correlation test experiments $\mathcal{I}_{AB}$, $\mathcal{I}_{BC}$ and $\mathcal{I}_{CA}$ among Alice, Bob and Charlie, with the corresponding exclusive sets of each run of experiment are:
+\emph{Example~1.~Monogamy of nonlocality:} consider three Bell-CHSH correlation test experiments $\mathcal{I}_{AB}$, $\mathcal{I}_{BC}$ and $\mathcal{I}_{CA}$ among Alice, Bob, and Charlie, with the corresponding exclusive sets of each run of the experiment are: